We supply paid downloads to over 100 countries.

 It is clearly impossible to determine these factors without making exhaustive and intrusive enquiries, which would be even more damaging to business than dealing with manual email deliveries.

-Unfortunately, for the forseeable future, it appears we must continue to make software deliveries to the EU by manual email.
+For the time being, we continue to make software deliveries to the EU by manual email.
+However, things are finally changing: